EmbarkStudios/kajiya/docs/gi-overview.md

 ## Sample validation

-Since reflections only use spatial reservoir resampling, they are less sensitive to reusing invalidated reservoirs; we don't need to check them all in the same frame.
+Since reflections only use temporal reservoir resampling, they are less sensitive to reusing invalidated reservoirs; we don't need to check them all in the same frame.
 As such, a simpler scheme is applied here.
 Instead of temporally staggering the validation traces, they are simply done every frame, but at quarter-resolution (half of the trace resolution).

 When a previous ReSTIR sample is detected to have changed sufficiently, its 2x2 quad neighbors are inspected.
 If a neighbor tracks a point of similar radiance, it is invalidated as well.
 This get part way there to running the validation at the full trace resolution, at a tiny fraction of the cost.